 XR is of course the most important initiative of the previous decade.
 Anyone subscribing to their three demands is a part of their movement, and it truly is a decentralised organisation.
 By steering clear of political agendas, they are actually making things happen.
 In 2019 the European Parliament finally agreed to declare a climate emergency.
 This was an important step, but now it’s up to us in our individual countries to make change happen.
 That means saying fuck off to management, going out to support your local groups, wherever you may live.
 Do you want to waste the last few years of life as we know it on this planet working a day job?

 Aya Gloomy is a Tokyo-based artist and also the owner of Pom Pom Shop that regularly does pop-ups, selling curated vintage clothing.
 Her latest release Kanjiru proved that Aya is one of the most important artists of the Japanese underground at the moment.
-Genres don’t exists anymore.
+Genres don’t exist anymore.

 Felt Zine is an online platform for digital artists.
 Established in 2011, “its IRL and URL experiences examine digital activism, hip hop culture, race, gender, and class”.
 This is the future of publishing and it’s free.
 If you are ever lacking inspiration, visit their site and be amazed.
 In 2019 they also held a 3-day webshop with items created in collaboration with MalesRCancelled, called #RealityIsCancelled.